CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Lamb has averaged 52.7 receiving yards per game in his three career matchups against the Eagles, 17.8 fewer than his over/under for Saturday's game.

-- In three matchups, Lamb has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Eagles.
+- Lamb, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 229.4 passing yards the Eagles allow per game makes them the NFL's 10th-ranked pass defense this season.
+- The Eagles have the NFL's 10th-ranked pass defense this season, allowing 229.4 yards per game through the air.

 - At 1.4 passing TDs conceded per game, the Eagles defense is ranked 10th in the league.